 Disposal Authorisation Description of record and retention period Justification for retention period 1 year after data is either migrated again or destroyed.
-1140 Date authorised: 1 September 2016 Background/business process: While this class is based on 2 existing data logging record classes in GRDS v.7, namely records relating to the maintenance of data integrity and data logging records for online and internet resources that provides information or advice which may have possible legal significance, it has been substantially updated to such an extent that it is now considered to be a new class.
+1140 Data administration -other Date authorised: 1 September 2016 Records relating to the Background/business process: ongoing administration of data within business/software applications.
+Includes low level data migration records and the general monitoring of data integrity.
+Excludes digital source records, which have been migrated and high level validations of data quality and While this class is based on 2 existing data logging record classes in GRDS v.7, namely records relating to the maintenance of data integrity and data logging records for online and internet resources that provides information or advice which may have possible legal significance, it has been substantially updated to such an extent that it is now considered to be a new class.
 Data should be managed to ensure its integrity (that is, making sure it continues to be accessible and is consistently organised as intended) and security (making sure only those with access privileges can access the data).
 This class now also includes low level data migration - this is the process of importing data to a new system.
-This can involve entering the data manually, moving disk files from one folder (or computer) to another, database insert queries, developing custom software, or other methods.
-Business requirements: The retention period ensures that records relating to general data administration will remain available for a sufficient length of time to enable any audits or investigations involving these records to occur.
+This can involve entering the data manually, moving disk files from one folder (or computer) to another, database insert queries, developing custom software, or other methods. integrity.
+Business requirements: Disposal action - 7 years after business action completed.
+The retention period ensures that records relating to general data administration will remain available for a sufficient length of time to enable any audits or investigations involving these records to occur.
 Low level data migration records previously had to be retained for "1 generation after migration" and this has been reduced to 7 years which is easier for agencies to implement.
 The retention period for these records is consistent with the existing retention of data logging records with possible legal significance and is consistent with the retention of similar records by the ACT, Commonwealth, NSW, Tasmania and Victoria.